 Exams and Tests

 You will need to take antibiotics to treat the infection and prevent complications.
 Finish all your medicine if you have been given antibiotics after a pelvic procedure.
 Also, go to all follow-up visits with your provider.

 You may need to be treated in the hospital if your symptoms are severe or occur after childbirth.

 - Fluids through a vein (by IV)

-Sexual partners may need to be treated if the condition is caused by a sexually transmitted infection.
+Sexual partners may need to be treated if the condition is caused by a sexually transmitted infection (STI).

-In most cases, the condition goes go away with antibiotics.
-Untreated endometritis can lead to more serious infection and complications.
+In most cases, the condition goes away with antibiotics.
+Untreated endometritis can lead to more serious infections and complications.

 When to Contact a Medical Professional

-Call your health care provider if you have symptoms of endometritis.
+Call your provider if you have symptoms of endometritis.